Start selling online now with ShopifyStart your free trial

 - It has reasonable levels of competition: you want to achieve the top-of-page position on search pages in a cost-effective way.

 Search engine optimization is an ongoing process with a lot of moving parts, so don’t expect to achieve mind-blowing results overnight.
-On second thoughts, getting off to a good start can determine how long and difficult this process will be.
+On second thought, getting off to a good start can determine how long and difficult this process will be.
 Broadly, these are the main steps to choosing the right keywords:

 - Initial brainstorm.
 Make a separate list of relevant search phrases for every product group and aim for at least 5-10 phrases in each list.
-Product group is just a convenient way to group similar products into bigger batches, for example, “women coats” or “laptop accessories”.
+The product group is just a convenient way to group similar products into bigger batches, for example, “women coats” or “laptop accessories”.
 If you have data on your current best-performing keywords, make sure you include these in your lists.

 - Alternative keywords.
 Use the keyword research tools mentioned above to expand your list and see what people are actually searching for.
-Take note of these phrases’ popularity, relevance to your business and the level of competition you’ll be up against.
+Take note of these phrases’ popularity, relevance to your business, and the level of competition you’ll be up against.

 - Keyword difficulty.
 Hundreds of online stores might be bidding for the same keywords, so in order to rank high in search results, you’ll need to apply creative thinking and single out search phrases that have a reasonably high search volume but enjoy rather low bid prices.
 Lower PPC bid prices often indicate less competition (and therefore, better opportunity).

 - Long-tail keywords.
 Long-tail keywords are particularly valuable in eCommerce because they clearly indicate a consumer’s purchase intent.
-It is reasonable to assume that someone searching for a “spring coat” is at the information gathering stage of their buying journey, whereas long-tail keywords like “yellow spring coat with pockets” or “long black spring rain coat” help to identify a buyer who’s closing in on a purchase.
+It is reasonable to assume that someone searching for a “spring coat” is at the information gathering stage of their buying journey, whereas long-tail keywords like “yellow spring coat with pockets” or “long black spring raincoat” help to identify a buyer who’s closing in on a purchase.
 Optimizing for long-tail keywords can be a little tricky, but ranking for them is much easier compared to the broad search terms.
 The best way to come up with long-tail search terms is to use your basic keywords as a starting point and spin them into something more specific.
-Make use of the keyword research tools mentioned above to broaden your thinking and take a look at resources like AnswerThePublic, HitTail and WordTracker that are a little more suited for the long-tail keyword research.
+Make use of the keyword research tools mentioned above to broaden your thinking and take a look at resources like AnswerThePublic, HitTail, and WordTracker that are a little more suited for long-tail keyword research.